IPO Update: Vroom Gets IPO Into Gear (Pending:VRM)

 Vroom’s recent financial results can be summarized as follows:

-Sharply increased topline revenue
+Sharply increased top line revenue

 Growing gross profit but uneven gross margin